Welcome to Year 3 & the final phase of your Primary Education journey!

 Module Information

 In Year 3 you will study five modules (including school experience).
 One of these is your professional elective.
 Details of these modules including title, code and Module Director are given below.
-You will also find details of suggested pre-reading/ tasks to complete before started these modules in October 2021.
+You will also find details of suggested pre-reading/ tasks to complete before starting these modules.
 Please note, if a pre-task is not listed next to a module, the Module Director has not specified any pre-tasks.
 Any queries, please contact the Module Director.

 Module Code, Title & Module Director Module Summary Pre-tasks to complete before starting the module